krusve/krusve.github.io/_posts/2022-11-13-thm-ctf-bountyhackers.md

 /images             (Status: 301) [Size: 313] [--> http://10.10.162.62/images/]
 Progress: 1062 / 220561 (0.48%)
 ```
+Even though I let it finish, I didn´t find anything of interest.

 ## Enumeration

-Even though I let it finish, I didn´t find anything of interest.
 So on to the next option, FTP.
-In the nmap scan we saw that anonymous login is enabled, so let´s log in:
+In the NMAP scan we saw that anonymous login is enabled, so let´s log in:
 ```bash
 $ ftp 10.10.162.62 21
 Connected to 10.10.162.62.